Magro28/alexaGPT/README.md

 # alexaGPT

-Just some snippets for an Alexa skill which connects to OpenAI GPT API I implemented a simple memory function (stores the last 20 conversations) and should remember all things in one session.
+Just some snippets for an Alexa skill which connects to OpenAI GPT API I implemented a simple memory function (stores the last 20 conversations) and should remember these.
+Just up the value if you like in the add_message_to_history function.

 ## How to setup
 Just go to developer.amazon.com -> Alexa and build a skill from scratch and use the python environment.